-At its core, social selling is half social media and half content marketing.
+Social selling is half social media and half content marketing at its core.

 Social selling is an evolution of marketing and a revolution for sales